According to a recent report, 56% of startups fail due to a lack of customer product validation.

 They communicate the problems and requests of the users to the relevant units and ensure that all stakeholders are on the same page.

 The number of stakeholders and customers might differ according to the product and company size, but the aim is simple: ensuring successful delivery that solves user problems.

-While there are numerous methodologies applicable to the software development process, the Lean principle is the best to use in product management.
+While numerous methodologies apply to the software development process, the Lean principle is the best to use in product management.
 Lean enables us to see the big picture and to eliminate anything that doesn’t bring value, all while empowering team members and encouraging learning.

 Where stakeholders are looking for plans, goals, objectives, roles, KPI’s and deliverables for validating the product by their end, customers are looking for something entirely different.
 For customers, validation processes for products are generally grouped under four different stages: problem validation, market validation, product validation, and validation of willingness to pay.

-After successfully completing these four stages as detailed above, we can be sure that our idea is worthy to develop and nurture.
+After completing these four stages as detailed above, we can be sure that our idea is worthy of developing and nurturing.